 Dumbbell vs barbell: which is best for full-body workouts?
 Given the lack of space many of us have at home, you may well be unable to fit both, so you need to decide: should you buy the best dumbbell or the best barbell for your home gym?
 What is the difference between the two home weights?
 And which one builds muscle quicker?

 One might argue that it doesn't matter what type of weight you use to build muscle.
 So long as you are persistent in your efforts and keep on working out, results will show eventually.
-However barbells and dumbbells have some different benefits, as we'll discuss below.
+However, barbells and dumbbells have different benefits, as discussed below.

 Three reasons why dumbbells are better than barbells

 Dumbbells are probably the best type of home weights for most people.
 Most strength exercises that could be performed with a barbell can also be performed with a pair of dumbbells too.
 Better still, using dumbbells can introduce even more variety to your resistance training.

 Our body is the most fantastic machine that's also highly adaptable.
 This adaptability comes in handy in many situations, but not necessarily when you want to make sure the right muscles are worked during a workout.